oracle/weblogic-deploy-tooling/documentation/4.0/content/release-notes/_index.md

 - #1550 - Refactored the archive file and moved content extraction into `$DOMAIN_HOME/config/wlsdeploy` for some types to take advantage of existing Pack/Unpack behavior and admin server to managed server replications capabilities.
 - #1584 - Added support for creating WebLogic authorization policies during domain creation (GitHub issue #1496).
-- #1641, #1643 - Overhauled Application and Library provisioning.
-As part of this overhaul, we have tried to define the semantics for non-archive application deployments, particularly with online Update Domain and Deploy Apps tools.
+- #1641, #1643, #1644, #1645, #1646, #1647, #1648, #1650 - Overhauled Application and Library provisioning.
+As part of
-          For non-archive applications/libraries, online deployment of binaries outside of the archive will always assume that the binaries are available to the Admin Server at the model-specified paths.
+          this overhaul, we have tried to define the semantics for non-archived application deployments, particularly with online Update Domain and Deploy Applications tools.
+For non-archive applications/libraries, online deployment of binaries outside of the archive will always assume that the binaries are available to the Administration Server at the model-specified paths.
 Neither the `-remote` or SSH options will attempt to upload the non-archived binaries.
+- #1654 - Overhaul of the Create Domain Tool's support for running RCU and applying RCU-related changes to the RCU Data Sources.

 #### Other Changes
 - #1544 - Consolidated multiple internal WLST helper methods to get an MBean.